Diagnosing neuromuscular disease in Neuro Critical Care

 A big question in the early management of patients with neuromuscular weakness is the need for intubation.
 Brandon advises throwing away some of the traditional methods of answering this question that rely on lung function testing and often involve a respiratory physician.
 Instead, he runs through a handy list of diagnostics, possible at the bedside to determine the need for mechanical ventilation in this population.
 Brandon discusses clinical pearls to hone in out what a patient is presenting with.
 Test such as Simpson’s test or the “ice bag test” are useful addition to any clinician’s toolbox.

-Finally, Brandon takes you through the initial workup of patients presenting with likely neuromuscular weakness, equipping you with the knowledge to start the process before calling the neurology registrar!
+Finally, Brandon takes you through the initial workup of patients presenting with likely neuromuscular weakness.
+He equips you with the knowledge to start the process before calling the neurology registrar!

 Diagnosing neuromuscular disease in Neuro Critical Care by Brandon Foreman.